xchainjs/xchainjs.github.io/xchain-thorchain-query/available-functions/thorchain-query.md

 ### Parameters

--   `thorchainCache`  an instance of the ThorchainCache (could be pointing to stagenet,testnet,mainnet)
+-   `thorchainCache`  an instance of the ThorchainCache (could be pointing to stagenet,testnet,mainnet) (optional, default `defaultCache`)
 -   `chainAttributes`  atrributes used to calculate waitTime & conf counting (optional, default `chain_defaults_1.DefaultChainAttributes`)

 ### estimateSwap